Fifth suspect arrested in connection with fatal shooting of Quincy man at his apartment building - NewsBreak

 Officers responded to the apartment building on Crown Drive shortly after midnight on August 18, 2022.
 Responding officers found Wiggins suffering from serious gunshot wounds and was rushed to the hospital, where he was pronounced dead.

+Miranda is facing a slew of charges including murder, home invasion and kidnapping with the extent to extort.

-Cornell Bell Jr., Dwayne D. Harper, Sheik Ramos and Dante Clark have already been arrested and indicted.
+Cornell Bell Jr., Dwayne D. Harper, Sheik Ramos and Dante Clark have already been arrested and indicted in connection with the shooting.

 The DA’s office says Walter Batista, 25, of Boston and Clayton Rodrigues, 27, of Abington and Dorchester are still at large.